Glendale, Kentucky: Economy

-In September 2021, the site was eventually announced as the location of a new Ford battery production facility.
-BlueOval SK, a joint venture between Ford and Korean company SK Innovation, plans to invest $5.8 billion in a facility tentatively known as BlueOval SK Battery Park, consisting of two plants.
-The complex, scheduled to open in 2025, is expected to employ about 5,000 and will produce batteries to support future Ford and Lincoln electric vehicles.

-In August 2025, Ford announced the opening of its new $5.8 Billion EV-Battery facility, which could grow to 5,000 workers when it reaches full capacity, and the start of its commercial battery production.
+In September 2021, the site was announced as the location of a new Ford battery production facility.
+BlueOval SK, a joint venture between Ford and Korean company SK Innovation, planned to invest $5.8 billion in a facility tentatively known as BlueOval SK Battery Park, consisting of two large adjacent plants, known as Kentucky 1, and Kentucky 2.
+The complex was expected to employ about 5,000 at full capacity and would produce batteries to support future Ford and Lincoln electric vehicles.
+In August 2025, Ford announced the opening of its new EV-Battery facility and the start of its commercial battery production.
+In December 2025, Ford entered a joint venture disposition agreement with Korean SK On, dividing the BlueOval SK plants, and pivoting to BESS (battery energy storage system).

+Ford Energy Systems

+In December 2025, Ford announced major plans to repurpose the Kentucky 1 plant into a dedicated hub for manufacturing battery energy storage systems, creating a new Ford business, Ford Energy, which will invest $2 billion to retool the facility.
+After temporary layoffs of 1,500 to 1,600 workers, they plan to employ over 2,000 people when the repurposed plant opens in late 2027.
+Currently, the Kentucky 2 plant is idle, Gov. Beshear hinted at the possibility of the second site also being turned into an energy storage system production facility as well.

+Transportation

+In April 2024, the completion of the new $35+ million Exit 86 interchange on I-65 in Glendale was announced, which includes a new overpass, new interstate ramps as well as two new intersections, one in Kentucky 222 and the other at US 31 West (S Dixie Hwy), as well as a new entrance road at the newly renamed Ford Energy Systems plant site.
+The project also reconstructed, and realigned about a mile of Kentucky 222 from two lanes to four lanes spanning the I-65 interchange.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Glendale has a humid subtropical climate, abbreviated "Cfa" on climate maps.

 Cultural events and food

 Glendale is host to the annual Glendale Crossing Festival on the third Saturday of October.
 The festival is well known for the wide variety of antiques and crafts for sale.